 \subsection{Work in the literature: Gaussian wave packets near null geodesics}

-Investigation of wave equations on Lorentzian manifolds has been a long lasting problem and the complex JWKB--like methods are known to be the pillar of most of the existing methods \citep{Maslov:1994}.
+Investigation of wave equations on Lorentzian manifolds has been a long lasting problem and Maslov's complex JWKB-like method is known to be the pillar of the most of the existing methods \cite{Maslov:1994}.
 This method is mostly known in semiclassical physics \cite{Buldyrev:1981, Belov:1989, Shapovalov:1999, Belov:2002, Babich:2009}.
-When it comes to the Gaussian solutions obtained through such asymptotic techniques, Ralston's construction \citep{Ralston:1982} is the most well--known one in the mathematics community in which the aim is to solve the massless scalar field wave equation, $\mathcal{D}_\mu \mathcal{D} ^\mu {\mathcal{A}}=0$.
+When it comes to the Gaussian solutions obtained through such asymptotic techniques, Ralston's construction \cite{Ralston:1982} is the most well-known one in the mathematics community in which the aim is to solve a generic massless scalar field wave equation, $\mathcal{D}_\mu \mathcal{D} ^\mu {\mathcal{A}}=0$.
 The idea behind this method is to consider a Gaussian wave ansatz rather than the locally plane wave ansatz outlined in the previous subsection.
 Namely, one first considers